-Student accounts not fully paid, on an approved current payment plan, covered by pending financial aid funds, and/or an approved loan by each semester’s due dates may have a financial hold placed on their account that prevents the release of room keys upon arrival to campus, and from adding and dropping courses.
+Student accounts not paid in full, on an approved payment plan, covered by pending financial aid funds and/or with a pending approved loan by each semester’s due dates may have a financial hold placed on their account that prevents the release of room keys upon arrival to campus, and from adding and dropping courses.
 If a payment made to your student account is returned for any reason, a $50.00 returned payment fee may be assessed to your account.
-A $100.00 late fee may be assessed each month that a balance remains past the due date.
+A $100.00 late payment fee may be assessed each month on a balance that remains past the semester’s due date.
 Please note – rather than worry about whether or not your mailed payment is received by the semester’s due date, we recommend making online payments 24/7 for expediency.

 - Fall semester payment due date is August 1.
 Spring semester due date is January 5.

 - Request college savings plan (529 account) payments before July 1 for the fall semester and December 1 for spring semester to ensure the payment credits to your student account by the semester’s due dates.
 Note: Many 529 College Savings plans now have electronic transfer option which saves time and improves transparency with real-time payment tracking.
 When requesting a withdrawal from your college savings plan, check with your plan administrator to see if electronic transfer option is available.

 - Inform outside scholarship organizations to send payments directly to the college at least ten days prior to the semester’s due date at: Wheaton College, Office of Student Financial Services, 26 E. Main St., Norton, MA 02766.
 The student’s full name and Wheaton ID must be listed on the payment.